Bad Idea Right?

 "Bad Idea Right?" (stylized in all lowercase) is a song by the American singer-songwriter Olivia Rodrigo from her second studio album, Guts (2023).
-Rodrigo co-wrote it with its producer, Dan Nigro.
+Rodrigo co-wrote the track with its producer, Dan Nigro.
 Geffen Records released it as the album's second single on August 11, 2023.
-A pop rock, power pop, grunge, new wave, indie pop, synth-pop, and pop-punk song influenced by several other genres, "Bad Idea Right?" features Rodrigo contemplating whether or not it is a good idea to rekindle with her ex-boyfriend and weighing its pros and cons.
+A pop-punk and pop rock song influenced by various other pop and rock subgenres, "Bad Idea Right?" features Rodrigo contemplating whether it is a good idea to reconnect with her ex-boyfriend by weighing the pros and cons.

-"Bad Idea Right?" received positive reviews from music critics, who praised Rodrigo's performance and found its lyrics funny, describing it as a departure from Gutss lead single "Vampire" (2023).
+"Bad Idea Right?" received positive reviews from music critics, who praised its humorous lyrics and Rodrigo's vocals, describing the song as a departure from Gutss lead single "Vampire" (2023).
 "Bad Idea Right?" was included on several year-end lists of the best songs of 2023.
-In the United States, the song peaked at number seven on the Billboard Hot 100.
-It reached the top 10 in Australia, Canada, Ireland, New Zealand, and the United Kingdom and received double platinum certifications in Australia, Brazil, and Canada.
+It charted within the top 10 in Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States.
+The song also received double platinum certifications in Australia, Brazil, and Canada.

-Petra Collins directed the music video for "Bad Idea Right?", which depicts Rodrigo crowd-surfing in a house party and riding a pickup truck and bus to go to her ex-boyfriend's house.
+Petra Collins directed the music video for "Bad Idea Right?", which depicts Rodrigo crowd-surfing at a house party and riding a pickup truck and a bus to go to her ex-boyfriend's house.
 It features guest appearances by Madison Hu, Iris Apatow, and Tate McRae and references several television shows and films.
-Rodrigo sang the song on BBC Radio 1's Live Lounge and used it as the opener on her 2024–2025 concert tour, the Guts World Tour.
-Courting and Kelly Clarkson performed cover versions of it.
+Rodrigo sang the song on BBC Radio 1's Live Lounge and as the opener on her 2024–2025 concert tour, the Guts World Tour.
+Courting and Kelly Clarkson have performed cover versions of it.